MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/overview.md

 \* The [M365 Targeted release](/microsoft-365/admin/manage/release-options-in-office-365) option requires admin opt-in for the entire organization or selected users.

-For guidance on Teams app manifest and SDK versioning guidance and further details on current Teams platform capability support across M365, see the [Teams JavaScript client SDK overview](../tabs/how-to/using-teams-client-sdk.md).
+For guidance on Teams app manifest and SDK versioning guidance and further details on current Teams platform capability support across Microsoft 365, see the [Teams JavaScript client SDK overview](../tabs/how-to/using-teams-client-sdk.md).

 > [!NOTE]
 > We welcome your feedback and issue reporting as you expand Teams apps to run across Microsoft 365 ecosystem!
 Please use the regular [Microsoft Teams developer community channels](/microsoftteams/platform/feedback).